SEIP: Simulation-based Design and Evaluation of Infrastructure-based Collective Perception: Abstract

 \section{Abstract}

-Infrastructure-based collective perception, which entails the real-time sharing and merging of sensing data from different roadside sensors for object detection, has shown promise in preventing occlusions for traffic safety and efficiency.
-However, its adoption has been hindered by the lack of guidance for roadside sensor placement and high costs for ex-post evaluation.
-For infrastructure projects with limited budgets, the ex-ante evaluation for optimizing the configurations and placements of infrastructure sensors is crucial to minimize occlusion risks at a low cost.

-This paper presents algorithms and simulation tools to support the ex-ante evaluation of the cost-performance tradeoff in infrastructure sensor deployment for collective perception.
-More specifically, the deployment of infrastructure sensors is framed as an integer programming problem that can be efficiently solved in polynomial time, achieving near-optimal results with the use of certain heuristic algorithms.
-The solutions provide guidance on deciding sensor locations, installation heights, and configurations to achieve the balance between procurement cost, physical constraints for installation, and sensing coverage.
-Additionally, we implement the proposed algorithms in a simulation engine.
-This allows us to evaluate the effectiveness of each sensor deployment solution through the lens of object detection.
-The application of the proposed methods was illustrated through a case study on traffic monitoring by using infrastructure LiDARs.
-Preliminary findings indicate that when working with a tight sensing budget, it is possible that the incremental benefit derived from integrating additional low-resolution LiDARs could surpass that of incorporating more high-resolution ones.
-The results reinforce the necessity of investigating the cost-performance tradeoff.
+Recent advances in sensing and communication have paved the way for collective perception in traffic management, with real-time data sharing among multiple entities.
+While vehicle-based collective perception has gained traction, infrastructure-based approaches, which entail the real-time sharing and merging of sensing data from different roadside sensors for object detection, grapple with challenges in placement strategy and high ex-post evaluation costs.
+Despite anecdotal evidence of their effectiveness, many current deployments rely on engineering heuristics and face budget constraints that limit post-deployment adjustments.
+This paper introduces polynomial-time heuristic algorithms and a simulation tool for the ex-ante evaluation of infrastructure sensor deployment.
+By modeling it as an integer programming problem, we guide decisions on sensor locations, heights, and configurations to harmonize cost, installation constraints, and coverage.
+Our simulation engine, integrated with open-source urban driving simulators, enables us to evaluate the effectiveness of each sensor deployment solution through the lens of object detection.
+A case study with infrastructure LiDARs revealed that the incremental benefit derived from integrating additional low-resolution LiDARs could surpass that of incorporating more high-resolution ones.
+The results reinforce the necessity of investigating the cost-performance tradeoff prior to deployment.
+The code for our simulation experiments can be found at https://github.com/dajiangsuo/SEIP.